ginozambe/sql_data_analyst_jobs/README.md

 ## Introduction

 Dive into the data analytics job market.
-This project explores top paying roles and in demand skills within the data analytics field, with a particular focus on the UK job market.
+This project explores top-paying roles and in-demand skills within data analytics, focusing on the UK job market.

-SQL queires?
+SQL queries?
 Check them out here: [project_sql_folder](/project_sql/)

 ## 5 Questions answered by the SQL queries

-1. Top paying jobs in data analyst?
+1. Top paying jobs in data analysis?
-3. What skills are required for the top paying data analyst jobs?
+3. What skills are required for the top-paying data analyst jobs?
-3. Top 25 skills and tools based on best paid Data Analyst salaries in the UK?
+3. Top 25 skills and tools based on best-paid Data Analyst salaries in the UK?
 4. What are the 5 most in-demand skills for data analysts in the UK?
-5. Optimal skills to learn (highest demand and highest paid skills) when looking for data analysis work in the UK?
+5. What are the best skills to learn (highest demand and highest paid skills) when looking for data analysis work in the UK?

 # Tools Used